 Freezing the berries this way allows you to remove them from the stems easily, helps you avoid squishing them and decreases your risk for adverse effects caused by the plant’s stems, twigs, roots and leaves, all of which are known to be toxic.52

 Elderberries Fun Facts

-As a moniker, the term "elder" is derived from the Anglo-Saxon "aeld," meaning fire, because the hollow stems of this plant were used to gently blow on flames to intensify the fire.
-"Sambucus" is a Greek word meaning "wind instrument."
-Native Americans once used elderberry branches to make flutes, so the tree was sometimes called "the tree of music" because its branches were utilized to make flutes.54
+Elderberry’s unique name was derived from the Anglo-Saxon word "aeld," meaning “fire,” because the hollow stems of this plant were used to gently blow on flames to intensify them.
+Meanwhile, "Sambucus" is a Greek word meaning "wind instrument."53 Native Americans also called elderberry the "tree of music" because its branches were utilized to make flutes.54